rcrossa/rcrossa/readme.md

 # 💫 About Me:
 Hi there!
 I'm Roberto, a programmer from Argentina with a dynamic approach and a deep-seated passion for technology.
 I am constantly seeking opportunities to expand my knowledge base, take on new challenges, and master emerging technologies, pushing myself to enhance my skillset every day.
-My ambition is to excel in the software development field by actively contributing to impactful projects and collaborating effectively with fellow talented developers.
+My ambition is to excel in the software development field by actively contributing to impactful projects, where I embrace opportunities to take initiative, inspire teamwork, and develop my capacity to lead collective efforts towards achieving ambitious goals.
 I view learning as a lifelong journey and am eager to engage with the open-source community, both as a contributor and a learner.

 ## 🌐 Socials: